waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

     - if one kind of memberwise resouce operation is not suitable, others would also be not suitable and need to de defined by users.
     - dtor would also be participating in management of the resource
 ### General rule of thumb: use `default` and `deleted` keywords explicitly

+# Chapter 4: Smart Pointers

+## item 18: `std::unique_ptr`
+- with custom deleter, size would grow from one word to two
+  - if the custom deleter has extensive state, size can grow more
+- easy and efficient to convert to `std::shared_ptr`, suitable for factory function